Econify/graphql-rest-router/README.md

 ### Getting Started

-GRR is still in alpha so the DSL may be subject to changes.

 Get started by installing GraphQL Rest Router as a production dependency in your application with: `npm install --save graphql-rest-router`.

 To instantiate a bare bones GraphQL Rest Router instance you'll need both the location of your GraphQL Server and the client schema you'll be using.
 It is advised that you create one `.gql` file per application that holds all of the application's respective queries.

-GQL Rest Router leverages [Operation Names](https://graphql.org/learn/queries/#operation-name) and [Variables](https://graphql.org/learn/queries/#variables) as a way to transform your provided schema into a REST endpoint. **Make sure that your queries and mutations are all utilizing operation names or they will not be mountable.**
+GraphQL Rest Router leverages [Operation Names](https://graphql.org/learn/queries/#operation-name) and [Variables](https://graphql.org/learn/queries/#variables) as a way to transform your provided schema into a REST endpoint. **Make sure that your queries and mutations are all utilizing operation names or they will not be mountable.**

 For Example: